A Symplectic Instanton Homology via Traceless Character Varieties: Invariance and Naturality with Respect to Heegaard Diagrams

 \end{thm}

 \begin{proof} We simply compute that

 \end{proof}

-Since all possible Heegaard diagrams for a fixed $3$-manifold $Y$ are related by a finite sequence of isotopies, handleslides, and stabilizations, we see that we have obtained a proof that $\SI(\calH)$ is a topological invariant of $Y$ (up to isomorphism), without using Cerf decompositions.
+Since all possible Heegaard diagrams for a fixed $3$-manifold $Y$ are related by a finite sequence of isotopies, handleslides, and stabilizations, we see that we have obtained a proof that $\SI(\calH)$ is a topological invariant of $Y$ (up to isomorphism).